stvkoch/powerVim/README.markdown

   - *L* - move botton of screen

+  - *z.* -  put the line with the cursor at the center
+  - *zt* -  put the line with the cursor at the top
+  - *zb* -  put the line with the cursor at the bottom of the screen

+  - *J* - remove break line and spaces on begin of line.
+Useful when remove excessive formatation

 ## useful combinations and commands

   -  *:.,Xd* - delete from current line to line X